jipingw/NuPoP_doc/nuCpos_vs_NuPoP.2.4.0.md

 ------------------------------------------------------------------------

-### Assessment of `nuCpos` performance vs. `NuPoP`
+### Assessment of nuCpos performance vs. NuPoP

 To compare `nuCpos` vs `NuPoP`, it’s unfair to compare chemical map trained `nuCpos` with MNase-trained `NuPoP` funcitons, as they are trained for different purpose.
 MNase trained model can provide insights into nucleosome positioning if MNase assay is performed, while chemical map trained tools cannot.
-Here I’m comparing `nuCpos` with `predNuPoP_chem` implemented in NuPoP in 2020.
+Here we compare `nuCpos` with `predNuPoP_chem` implemented in NuPoP in 2020.
 The latter was trained based on the chemical maps generated from my lab.
-I compare the performance of the two tools using yeast, and Spombe as demonstration below.
+We compare the performance of the two tools using yeast, and Spombe as demonstration below.
 Every step in the `README.md` file was followed.
 The following is Figure 1 from this paper by H. Kato , M.Shimizu and T. Urano:

 ![](/Users/jon/Desktop/nuCpos_Figure1.PNG)